gama-platform/Gama-Days-2022/_pages/openfora.md

 ## Panel discussion - Friday, 14:00-14:45

-The last Open Forum will be dedicated to a panel discussion about models and data.
+The last Open Forum will be dedicated to a panel discussion.
+Further details will follow.